johnwesleyquintero/wesai-np/README.md

 - **Content Generation & Summarization:**
     - Automatically suggest descriptive titles and relevant tags based on your note's content.
     - Generate a concise summary and extract a checklist of action items from your note with a single command.
-- **Multimodal Input:** Provide visual context to the AI by attaching images to your prompts in any assistant mode via drag-and-drop, a file picker, or pasting directly from your clipboard.
+- **Multimodal Input:** Provide visual context to the AI by attaching images to your prompts via drag-and-drop, a file picker, or pasting directly from your clipboard.

 ### Productivity and Workflow
 - **Optimized for Performance & Scale:** A highly-optimized Supabase backend with custom database indexing ensures data retrieval is instantaneous.
 The frontend is built with lazy-loading components for a fast initial load.
 - **Frictionless Demo Mode:** Explore a fully-featured demo workspace instantly, without needing to sign up or provide an API key.
 - **Full Keyboard Navigation:** Navigate the entire sidebar, select notes, and expand folders using only your keyboard for maximum efficiency.
 - **Robust Editing Experience:** A reliable undo/redo system that covers all note attributes (title, content, tags) ensures you never lose an idea.
-- **Manual Save Control:** The editor features an explicit "Save" button that appears only when there are unsaved changes, giving you full control over when to commit your work.
-The distracting auto-save-on-pause is gone, but the safety net of saving automatically when you navigate away remains.
+- **Manual Save Control:** The editor features an explicit "Save" button for deliberate commits, while still maintaining a safety net that auto-saves when you navigate away.
 - **Actionable UI Feedback:** All pop-up notifications are actionable, with manual dismiss controls, so they never interrupt your flow.
 - **Command Palette:** Press `Ctrl/Cmd + K` to access nearly every application feature, from creating notes to executing AI actions.
 - **Slash Commands:** Type `/` in the editor to quickly insert headings, lists, to-do items, dividers, and trigger AI actions.
 - **Edit Last Message:** Press `ArrowUp` in an empty chat input to quickly recall, edit, and resubmit your last query.
-- **Saved Chat Responders:** Save and reuse common prompts in the "Responder" chat mode, turning complex customer service tasks into one-click actions.
 - **Collapsible Sidebar:** Maximize your writing space on desktop by collapsing the sidebar to a compact, icon-only view.
 - **Drag & Drop Import:** Drag text or markdown files directly into the editor or onto a folder in the sidebar to instantly create new notes.
 - **Full Data Portability:** Export your entire notepad—including all notes, folders, and templates—to a single JSON file for backup.
 Import a backup file to restore your data.